goodnessops/aws-cloud-portfolio/AWS RDS with IAM Access Control and EC2 Integration/README.md

--dtc# AWS RDS with IAM Access Control and EC2 Integration
+# AWS RDS with IAM Access Control and EC2 Integration

 ## Overview
 This project demonstrates how to deploy a managed relational database on AWS (RDS), integrate it securely with IAM roles and policies, enable automated backups, and connect it to an EC2 instance.